Empower Your Practice

 According to the Premier, nearly 15% of all claims submitted to private payers for reimbursement are initially denied.

-Medical claims are vulnerable to fraud and abuse, such as billing for services not rendered, recoding or splitting services, duplicating or falsifying claims, and using false or stolen identities.
-The PMS system provides detailed reports on the status of claims, reasons for any denials, and payment trends.
-Throughout the process, you see the real-time updates on the claim's status and understand where each claim stands and can take action if needed.
+Effective medical billing and coding is vulnerable to errors and abuse, such as billing for services not rendered, recoding or splitting services, duplicating or falsifying claims, and using false or stolen identities.
+Medesk keeps your self-pay billing tight with detailed financial reports on invoices issued, payments received, refunds, and outstanding balances, all coded against ICD-10 so you always understand where each payment stands and can take action if needed.

 Make your CRM work for you:

-For example, send a welcome email on day 1 and then go on with short bios of their assigned clinician or curated articles or videos related to the patient’s visit type.
-On day 5 you can prompt early feedback using interactive forms—help identify friction in your patient care process.
+For example, send a welcome email on day 1 and then follow up with short bios of their assigned clinician or curated articles or videos related to the patient's visit type.
+On day 5 you can request early feedback during their next booking.
+This helps identify friction in your patient care process.

-- Trigger outreach campaigns like "It's time for your yearly screening."
+• Schedule preventive-care outreach like "It's time for your yearly screening."
 Preventive care is both a patient benefit and a business opportunity.
-Automated campaigns can be triggered by:
+Build a patient segment around triggers such as:

-Use the built-in patient timeline feature to track last visits.
-Set a rule that automatically creates a task or sends an SMS/email reminder based on time elapsed.
+Use the built-in patient timeline to track last visits.
+Set a staff task that prompts you to send an SMS/email reminder based on time elapsed, or export the segment to your marketing tool to run the campaign there.

-- Segment patients by health data, insurance provider, or visit frequency.
-Patient segmentation isn’t just a marketing tool—it’s a critical feature for tailored care and smart financial management in a modern healthcare practice.
+• Segment patients by health data, visit frequency, or other criteria in the patient record.
+Patient segmentation isn't just a marketing tool.
+It's a critical feature for tailored care and smart financial management in a modern healthcare practice.

 Discover more about the essential features of Medesk and claim your free access today!